 Robert Browning’s inspiration for My Last Duchess came from the Duke and Duchess Ferarra.
 The Duchess died under very suspicious circumstances.
 She was married at fourteen and dead by seventeen.
-Browning uses these suspicious circumstances as inspiration for a poem which dives deep into the mind of a powerful Duke who wishes to control his wife in every aspect of her life, including her feelings.
-Browning, of the Victorian age, wrote real life poetry that reflected upon some of the darkest aspects of Victorian life.
-One of those aspects, of course, being the treatment of wives by their husbands.
-Everyone is familiar with Henry the VIII and his many wives whom he accused an executed when he tired of him.
+Browning uses these suspicious circumstances as inspiration for a poem that dives deep into the mind of a powerful Duke who wishes to control his wife in every aspect of her life, including her feelings.
+Browning, of the Victorian age, wrote real-life poetry that reflected upon some of the darkest aspects of Victorian life.
+One of those aspects, of course, is the treatment of wives by their husbands.
+Everyone is familiar with Henry the VIII and his many wives whom he accused and executed when he tired of him.
 Robert Browning reveals that this mentality was widespread during this time.
 Wives were viewed as disposable, and their husbands would often accuse them to do away with them when they desired to marry someone else.
 The life of a Victorian wife was a perilous one.

 My Last Duchess Analysis

 That’s my last Duchess painted on the wall,

 Looking as if she were alive.
 I call

 That piece a wonder, now: Frà Pandolf’s hands

 Worked busily a day, and there she stands.